Companies on Divorce

 - Value of any pensions

-Valuation of business assets are often regarded by the court as ‘risk-laden’ and can be less straightforward than other ‘safer’ assets such as savings or non-business owned property.
+Valuation of business assets is often regarded as ‘risk-laden’ and can be less straightforward than other ‘safer’ assets such as savings or non-business owned property.
 It is for this reason we encourage you to seek expert legal advice.

 What information is needed for a business valuation?

 You will be required to provide the following information for the business valuation: